Costa Rica: Social Work Perspectives on Culture, Community and Language

 The language school where we will have our base, ACCE (Central American Spanish Academy), is located in Grecia, 28 miles from the capital, San Jose, and is widely used by other social work programs in the US such as Adelphi, Portland State University, University of Wisconsin, Fordham, and Pacific University in Oregon: http://www.acce.co.cr/social_workers.html.
 You will have four hours a day of language learning in groups of four at one of three levels (beginning, intermediate, and advanced Spanish) for a total of 40 hours.
 The rest of the day will be spent in lectures, and visiting agencies, organizations, and cultural sites.

-This course is specially designed for social work majors, but is open to students of all majors.
+This course is specially designed for social work majors but is open to and suitable for students of all majors.

 Barbara Rich, Associate Professor, USM School of Social Work.
 Barbara has over twenty-five years of teaching experience and holds a Masters degree in social work (MSW) from Columbia University in New York.
 She attended the social work doctoral program at Boston College and is currently Chair of the Practice Sequence in USM's School of Social Work.
 Barbara has led groups to Belize on a service-learning program since 2007.
 This will be her first time bringing a group to Costa Rica.